 for the origin header.

 # If port is None we're asking for the URL origin

 service_url_path = os.environ['JUPYTERHUB_SERVICE_PREFIX']

 full_url = urllib.parse.urljoin(user_url, proxy_url_path)

-Finally, you can pass the function you defined in step 2 to show()
+Pass the function you defined in step 2 to the show() function

-as the notebook_url keyword argument, which Bokeh will call while
+as the notebook_url keyword argument.
+Bokeh then calls this

-setting up the server and creating the URL for loading the graph:
+function when it sets up the server and creates the URL to load a graph:

-At this point, the Bokeh graph should load and execute python
+Now the Bokeh graph should load and execute Python

 callbacks defined in your JupyterLab environment.